 If you want a luxury, Sustainable Travel rated option, try Hulbert House – also in a great location.

-10 Fun Things to Do in Queenstown Solo
+10 Best Things to Do on Queenstown Solo Travel

 Now that you’re situated in Queenstown, let’s get you out and enjoying what the Central Otago area has to offer (other than bungy jumping, of course).

-Whether you’re in Queenstown for a weekend or a week in the spring or summer, here are 10 top, non-extreme outdoor and cultural things to do in Queenstown, which include some of the must do things in Queenstown, for a pleasurable Queenstown solo trip.
+Whether you’re in Queenstown for a weekend or a week in the spring or summer, here are 10 top, non-extreme outdoor and cultural things to do in Queenstown, which include some of the must do things in Queenstown, for pleasurable Queenstown solo travel.

 Head into the heart of town on Queenstown Mall, a pedestrian mall near the waterfront full of shops, restaurants and bars.
 If you need to do cool souvenir shopping, this is the place.